tiffanyposs/convert-videos-to-jpg/README.md

 ```

-Files will be placed in the build directory.
+The system will clone your videos, convert any spaces in the folder structure to `_` and create two new folders within a `build` folder: `images` and `videos-clone`.